mohamadkhalaj/locking-algorithms/README.md

-# DBMS
+# Locking algorithms
-DBMS binary-lock and 2pl algorithms simulation.
+Simulation for Binary lock and Shared-exclusive algorithms.